jamiephan/HeroesOfTheStorm_TryMode2.0/docs/INDEX.md

-# Heroes of the Storm - TryMode 2.0
+# Heroes of the Storm - Try Mode 2.0
-A modified Try Mode Map for Heroes of the Storm to create a better experience for **Heroes of the Storm - Try mode**.
+A modified Try Mode Map for [Heroes of the Storm](https://heroesofthestorm.com/) to create a better experience with enhanced functionalities.

 ![I believe, I can fly.
 I believe, I can touch the sky.](https://thumbs.gfycat.com/AntiqueFrighteningComet-size_restricted.gif)

-## TODOs:

-- [ ]  Create a Tool to generate a custom camera Object
-- [ ]  Tools to patch the actual Try mode with live game data automatically
-- [ ]  Actually modify the map / Create a new map in SC2 Editor (Working in Progress)
-- [x]  GitHub Release more `stormmaps` which patch the live maps such as Cursed Hollow or Infernal Shrines.
-(Completed.
-Check the [Release](https://github.com/jamiephan/HeroesOfTheStorm_TryMode2.0/releases) Page.)

 ## How to install: